parnhammm/csv-reader-project/README.md

 # csv-reader-project

-A simple CSV reader to report and analyse an input CSV
+A simple CSV reader to report and analyse an input CSV.

+This project contains two seperate approaches to demonstrate how we can read a CSV using TypeScript and node.

+- Composition approach: Utilising an interface based approach
+- Inheritence approach: Utilising abstract classes and generics

 ## Dependencies